Arjun-G-Ravi/Non-AI-Notes/05_Linux/01_Linux Introduction/00_Introduction.md

 The terminal, also known as a command-line interface (CLI) or console, is a text-based interface that allows users to interact with the shell(and thus the OS) by typing commands.
 It serves as a user interface for entering and executing commands.

 The shell is a command interpreter, which is a program that takes the commands entered by the user via the terminal and interprets them for the operating system.
 It is called shell as it hides the kernel.
+It is a program that runs user commands.
+It also serves as a small programming environment.

 ![Alt text](<Screenshot from 2023-10-31 10-37-49.png>)